QuantEcon/lecture-source-jl/rst_files/testing.rst

 .. figure:: /_static/figures/testing-expectations.png
     :scale: 100%

+The green check mark indicates that Travis tests passed for this commit

 Clicking "new pull request" from the pull requests tab will show us a snapshot of the changes, and let us create a pull request for project maintainers to review and approve

 .. figure:: /_static/figures/testing-pr2.png